Phone: (865) 546-7311

 Mr. Quillin assists real estate developers, businesses, and property owners with the financing, sale/purchase, leasing, entity formation, and development of commercial shopping centers in multiple states.
 He assists business clients with the drafting and negotiation of long-term contracts for supplying raw materials to mid-size and Fortune 500 manufacturers and provides general corporate counseling.
 He regularly represents clients in commercial litigation in state, federal and appellate courts including disputes with contractors, the resolution of title issues, and disputes with tenants and adjoining property owners.
 Mr. Quillin also has represented numerous individuals in probate court.

-Mr. Quillin serves on the City of Knoxville’s Solicitations Board, serves as a Hearing Officer for certain matters by appointment of the Knox County Mayor with the consent of the Knox County Commission, and serves on the firm’s management committee.
+Mr. Quillin previously served on the City of Knoxville’s Solicitations Board and currently serves as a Hearing Officer for certain matters by appointment of the Knox County Mayor with the consent of the Knox County Commission, and serves on the firm’s management committee.
 He is actively involved in his church and is particularly proud that he has coached several Upward Sports basketball, soccer, and football teams.

 University of Tennessee: JD, 1998 Summa Cum Laude

 University of Tennessee: BS in Business Administration (Finance Major), 1995 Summa Cum Laude

 U.S. District Court, Eastern District of Tennessee – 1998